Thunder2103/Algorithms-Visualiser/README.md

 1. Intialise a variable called left with a value of 0
 2. Intialise a variable called right that is equal to the length of the array minus one
 3. While left is less than or equal to right
-4. Initialise a varible called mid1 and set it to, left + (right - left) // 3
+4. Initialise a varible called mid1, calculate it's value using [the formula](#mid1-formula)
-5. Initialise a varible called mid2 and set it to, right - (right - left) // 3
+5. Initialise a varible called mid2, calculate it's value using [the formula](#mid2-formula)
 6. If the value at index mid1 or mid2 is equal to the target, return 1
 7. If the value at index mid1 is less than the target, set right to mid1 - 1
 8. If the value at index mid2 is greater than the target, set left to mid2 + 1